 I see a bus and try to hail it, I think it snubs my pannier-laden bike.
 The driver’s eyes did pop out of their sockets a bit.
 I’m also too hesitant to fully wave at it, I hope my windswept look and telepathic “might you by any chance please be able to stop?” isn’t forceful enough.
 One of the taxi drivers reverses back towards me, his passenger kindly asking if I need help but plainly impossible for them to fit me and Ella onto the bike… they say a bus is my best bet…

 And that’s when I see Fabrika, hipster heaven.
-What a hostel, perhaps I haven’t left Switzerland, feels like an art centre.
+What a hostel, perhaps I haven’t left Switzerland, it feels like an Kunsthalle.
 There I meet Amund, and Rhys the next day, cyclists also going the same way.
 Family is slightly soothed by the cool, safe surroundings and the sight of me eating a chicken steak sandwich in the evening, and a delicious omelette at breakfast.

 The next couple of days in Tbilisi are spent visiting the town.
 I feel restless as I want to get going to see how it feels to be travelling on a bike again.
 Last time I was cycle touring was in 2015 for 2-3 weeks and otherwise for my bigger trip back in 2014.
 Some doubts creep in and it would help to test it all out on the saddle.